-We also film scenes showing switching between multiple actors to test leniency and control weights.
-We also film scenes to show the effect of variable leniency on a single actor and for multiple actors.
-In the supplemental, please see video illustrations of actor control weights, leniency ellipsis, and actor process variances displayed when available in filming metrics.
+We also film scenes to show the effect of variable leniency on a single actor and for multiple actors - Hampstead Leniency Switch and Clown and Calm - in the supplemental website.
+These videos demonstrate LookOut's ability to frame targets according to userdefined leniency.
+In the supplemental website, see other video illustrations of actor control weights, leniency ellipsis, and actor process variances displayed when available in filming metrics.

-7.3 Hands-on and End-to-end Evaluation
+6.3 Hands-on and End-to-End Evaluation

-We designed and ran a small field study, composed of two parts.
-Part 1 consisted of participants building a script using the LookOut GUI, while part 2 involved the same participants filming the scene they have programmed.
+We designed and ran a small field study on an intermediate prototype, composed of two parts.
+Part 1 consisted of participants building a script using the LookOut GUI, while Part 2 involved the same participants filming the scene they have programmed.

-Participants: In total we had 5 participants: four participants completed both parts, while one participant only completed part 1.
-We recruited the five volunteers (two female) by posting an advert on an amateur film-makers' group and through our own social networks.
-Three of them work within the film and entertainment
+Participants: In total, we had 5 participants: 4 participants completed both parts, while 1 participant only completed Part 1.
+We recruited the five volunteers (two female) by posting an advertisement on an amateur filmmakers' group and through our own social networks.
+Three of them work within the film and entertainment industry (one lighting technician, one backstage support person, and one director), while two are university students.